Psychedelic Psychotherapy

 The hardest part of recovering from failures of love in childhood is breaking through psychological denial.
 Denial is a defence against reality.
 It’s purpose is to keep us from seeing and feeling the truth of how we were being treated in the past and in the present.
 Ego and denial are synonymous.
 Ego is the … Read more

+Self-pity is not self-compassion.
 Self-pity can become a go-to posture when things are not going our way.
 It is a feeling that life is conspiring against us.
 Even our loved ones are treating us unfairly.
 The boss is being a dick.
 It’s all too much to take.
 It’s not fair.
-And it’s entirely possible that it’s not fair.
-Because … Read more
+And it’s entirely possible that … Read more

 Do We Heal from Trauma?